Area places of worship plan upcoming events - SewickleyHerald.com

 • Club 345, an after-school program for grades 3-5, meets from 3:45 to 5 p.m.
 Wednesdays in the Faith House.
 Parents are asked to check their children in and to pick them up.
 Kids will play games, do craft projects and have a snack.
 Contact Brian Mack at bmack@sewickleypresby.org or 412-741-4550.

 • Youth Group, for grades 6-12, meets from 4 to 5:15 p.m.
 Sundays in the Faith House.
 Students have time to eat, hang out and grow in their faith alongside their peers.
-Contact Mike Creamer at mcreamer@sewickley presby.org.
+Contact Mike Creamer at mcreamer@sewickleypresby.org.

 • The Men’s Huddle meets at 6:30 p.m.
 Tuesdays in the Faith House.
 All men are welcome, regardless of denomination.
 The group focuses on fellowship and growing in faith.
 The current study is “Discipleship Essentials to Building Your Life in Christ” by Greg Ogden.
 Books will be available at the Huddle.
 Direct questions to 412-741-4550.